spiral/docs/framework/finalizers.md

 }
 ```

-> You can find such bootloader already included with framework and available as `Spiral\Bootloader\Database\DisconnectsBootloader`.
+> You can find such bootloader already included with the framework and available as `Spiral\Bootloader\Database\DisconnectsBootloader`.